People don’t always do what they say, or what you think they do.

 The understanding of design at scale, has changed over time.
 While it used to be conflated with applied arts and craftsmanship before the invention of the printing press, it found a place in ergonomics during the industrial age, and has come to be something of behavioural science in the information age.
 The growing need for graphical user interfaces, has fuelled the rise of design as a distinct discipline in the tech market, with specialisations within design sprouting by the day.

-The user made perfect sense in the context in which it was originally defined: Human-Computer Interaction.
-User-centred Design emphasised the practical and experiential aspects of the person at the keyboard, as opposed to the complex code and engineering behind it.
 But we are no longer just using computers.
 We are using computers to use the world.
 The obscured and complex code and engineering now engages with people, resources, civics, communities and ecosystems.
 Should designers continue to privilege users above all others in the system?
 What would it mean to design for participants instead?

 Design is the intention behind a default state.
 When we create designs, we’re defining what is possible or what is highly encouraged within the context of our products.
 By implication, we’re also defining what is discouraged.
 Michel Foucault talked about governance as structuring the field of action for others.
 Governance is the processes, systems, and principles through which a group, organisation, or society is managed and controlled.
 In this way, design is governance as long as it shapes how a product or service will be used, and restricts people’s existing or emergent choices, even when they’re not a user themselves.